isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 An `raii_thread` is a `std::thread` with a destructor that joined and cannot be `detached()`.
-By "OK" we mean that the object will be in scope ("live") for as long as a `thread` can use the pointer to it.
+By “OK” we mean that the object will be in scope (“live”) for as long as a `thread` can use the pointer to it.
-The fact that `thread`s run concurrently doesn't affect the lifetime or ownership issues here;
+The fact that `thread`s run concurrently doesn’t affect the lifetime or ownership issues here;
 these `thread`s can be seen as just a function object called from `some_fct`.

 ##### Enforcement

-Ensure that `raii_thread`s don't `detach()`.
+Ensure that `raii_thread`s don’t `detach()`.
 After that, the usual lifetime and ownership (for local objects) enforcement applies.